iipc/warc-specifications/specifications/cdx-format/cdxj-openwayback/index.md

 Each line is composed of five fields as described in the next capter.

-The fields are seperated by spaces (U+0020).
+The fields are seperated by spaces (0x20).
 Consequently, spaces may not appear in the fields, except for the last field (JSON blob).

-Additionally, only the last (JSON) field may begin with an opening curly brace (`{` - U+007B).
+Additionally, only the last (JSON block) field may begin with an opening curly brace (`{` - 0x7B).

+The first four fields are collectively known as the *sortable* fields.

 ## Searchable URI